jonathanbgn/jonathanbgn.github.io/_posts/2020-10-31-emotion-recognition-transfer-learning-wav2vec.md

 Speech emotion recognition has become more and more popular over recent years, largely because of the large range of applications enabled by the technology in fields ranging from human-computer interaction to healthcare.
 Tech giants have also seen this future potential and have been launching new products such as the [Amazon Halo](https://www.theverge.com/2020/8/27/21402493/amazon-halo-band-health-fitness-body-scan-tone-emotion-activity-sleep) which can detect emotions in real-time from the voice.
 However, there are still some challenges that need to be surpassed to unleash the full potential of Emotion AI.

-Recently, I've been collaborating with WonderTech, a leader in Emotion AI, to improve emotion recognition in situations where training data is scarce.
+Recently, I've been working on improving emotion recognition in situations where training data is scarce.
 Long story short, we obtained **very competitive performance with a little more than 100 training examples per emotion** (each example is ~5 seconds).
 Our model was able to perform well thanks to the use of pre-trained representations, extracted from **Facebook AI's wav2vec model**.

 ## Challenges